 Global Positioning System (GPS) data was collected and processed to provide precise positions of camera centers for application as photogrammetric control in the aero-triangulation phase of the project.
-The reference GPS stations and the Airborne GPS data were acquired in compliance with the NGS Shoreline Mapping Statement of Work (SOW).
+Acquisition, of the reference GPS stations and the ABGPS data, was executed in compliance with the NGS Shoreline Mapping Statement of Work (SOW).
 The GPS ground survey data were processed using Trimble® Office Geomatics software.
-The Airborne GPS data were processed using GrafNav v.7.50 software.
+The ABGPS data were processed using GrafNav v.7.50 software.
 Precise satellite ephemerides and standard meteorological data were applied during the data reduction process.
-GPS data reduction was completed by NOVA Digital Systems, Inc. in August 2006.
+GPS data reduction was completed by NOVA Digital Systems, Inc.